Henry-Li-PNTL/action-my-repo/README.md

 ```
 .
-├── example                # Example yaml file which demostate usage of this custom github action
+├── example                # Example yaml file which demonstrate usage of this custom github action
 ├── src                    # Custom Github Action Source Code
 │   ├── application        # Application level of this github action
 │   │   ├── cli            # Entry point of cli